 In December 1794 it was reported that the Alligator had lost her bowsprit in a gale and had driven aground on Bootle Beach near Liverpool, and at the beginning of February 1795 she entered Portsmouth for a refit.
 Here Affleck transferred to the frigate Perle 38, which had been sequestered by the Mediterranean fleet during the Occupation of Toulon in 1793, and which was undergoing a thorough repair.
 In September she was re-christened as the Amethyst at Portsmouth with Affleck retaining the command, and he spent some time cruising off the French coast before returning to Portsmouth in December.

-The Amethyst was wrecked without loss of life when she struck rocks off Alderney on 29 December 1795, a disaster which Affleck reported directly to the Admiralty in London on 1 January 1796.
+The Amethyst was wrecked without loss of life when she struck rocks off Guernsey and was beached on Alderney on 29 December 1795, a disaster which Affleck reported directly to the Admiralty in London on 1 January 1796.
 At the subsequent court martial aboard the Orion 74 at Portsmouth on 8 March he was found guilty of misconduct whilst all his officers were acquitted.
 The sentence was one of great ignominy, for he was placed at the bottom of the captain’s list with seniority from 8 March, dismissed the navy, and rendered incapable of ever returning to serve His Majesty.

 Captain Affleck died, unmarried in 1805.